 The Mouth Guard Protects Your Teeth As Well as New Dental Work

-Dr. Pete will often recommend a dental appliance when it’s noted during a visit that a patient grinds or clenches their teeth.
+We will often recommend a dental appliance when it’s noted during a visit that a patient grinds or clenches their teeth.
 This helps protect the teeth from the accelerated wear or uneven wearing down of the teeth from this habit.
 Over time, the habit of bringing the teeth together forcefully causes dental problems.
 The custom Night Guard appliance is worn during sleep.
-Often Dr. Pete will recommend the patient also drink a hot calcium magnesium drink before bed to relieve the muscle tension associated with clenching and grinding.
+We often recommend the patient also drink a hot calcium magnesium drink before bed to relieve the muscle tension associated with clenching and grinding.

 A Night Guard is also recommended after a patient completes a large treatment program.
 This protects the patient’s investment in their new smile.